-205 Paleontology (4 credits) (3 one-hour classes weekly plus 1 2-hour lab weekly) Introduction to the morphology, paleontology, and evolution of fossil organisms with emphasis on the invertebrates.
+205 Paleontology (4 credits) (3 one-hour classes weekly plus 1 2-hour lab weekly) Introduction to the morphology, paleecology, and evolution of fossil organisms with emphasis on the invertebrates.
+Offered alternate years.
 (LAB)

 208 Historical Geology (4 credits) (3 one-hour lectures, 1 twohour lab weekly) A history of Earth since its origin.
-Topics include the origin and development of the continents, the origin and evolution of life, the appearance of evolution of man, and major climate changes and their effects on man.
+Topics include techniques for age dating of rocks, the origin and development of the continents, the origin and evolution of life, and major environmental and climate changes.
 (LAB)